wuyiwangzi/flippy/README.md

 # Function description

-Auto build OpenWrt for Phicomm N1 and x86_64 modified from [breakingbadboy/OpenWrt](https://github.com/breakingbadboy/OpenWrt) ,fix the bug of igmp(used by udpxy) in kernels of flippy.
+Auto build OpenWrt for Phicomm N1 and x86_64 modified from [breakingbadboy/OpenWrt](https://github.com/breakingbadboy/OpenWrt), fix the bug of igmp(used by udpxy) in kernels of flippy.

 Include following packages